 Cook about 300 gms/ 10.6 ounces of noodles.
 Toss with a tablespoon of oil.
 Follow the same instructions as for rice.
 Stir in sesame seeds at the end.

-Use any stir-fry vegetable in addition to bell peppers, like carrots, baby corn, bok choy or string beans.
+Use any stir-fry vegetable in addition to bell peppers, like carrots, bok choy or string beans.
 This recipe is for 1 cup of vegetables.
 If using more, increase the sauce, oil, chili and garlic accordingly.

 If using vegetables that take longer to cook (like string beans and babycorn), do the following so they are not undercooked, but still crunchy: